Colston Bassett Stilton

 It has a close, creamy texture with pale, ivory paste that edges onto amber as it gets close to the rind and a homogeneous distribution of blue coloured veins.
 The wrinkly rind is slightly sticky, orange-brown in colour, speckled with patches of white mould.
 Flavour-wise, Colston Bassett Stilton is earthy and lactic, balanced by the richness of blue mould and butter.
 When young, it tends to be slightly tangy, but this will disappear as the cheese matures.

-This celebrated cheese has won gold medal at the 2014 World Cheese Awards.
+This celebrated cheese has won the gold medal at the 2014 World Cheese Awards.